dougdomingos/v2/content/posts/automating-tasks-with-github-actions.md

     projects = []

     for repo in repo_list:
-        # You can add more repository properties here
+        # You can add more properties here
         project = {
             "link": repo["html_url"],
             "info": {"title": repo["name"], "description": repo["description"]},